hweecat/hweecat.github.io/_posts/2022-02-05-functional-programming-hof-datapipeline.md

 2. `filter` for selecting elements in a collection based on a boolean condition
 3. `reduce` for reducing a collection of elements into a single result with an associative operator between consecutive elements

 While `map` and `filter` returns a new collection that can be processed with subsequent higher-order functions, `reduce` returns a single cumulative value.
-Hence, the `reduce` method and its derivatives are usually implemented as the final transformation step when designing functional data pipelines.
+Hence, the `reduce` method and its derivatives are usually implemented as the final transformation step when designing functional data pipelines with function composition.

 ## What's Next